rafaelsetragni/awesome_notifications/README.md

 By adhering to these principles, Awesome Notifications is committed to delivering a seamless and consistent notification experience across various devices, thereby enhancing user engagement with your application.

+- **_Deprecated support for firebase_messaging plugin:_** The support for firebase_messaging plugin is now deprecated.
+You need to use the [Awesome's FCM add-on plugin](https://pub.dev/packages/awesome_notifications_fcm) to achieve all Firebase Cloud Messaging features without violating the platform rules.
+This is the only way to fully integrate with Awesome Notifications, running all in native level.

 <br>
 <br>